-After its more than a decade long drought, Hungarian cinema finally seems to have found itself.
+After more than a decade long drought, Hungarian cinema finally seems to have found itself.
 A new generation of excellent filmmakers have now the funds to execute and show their vision to the general public.
 It is rather telling of the quality of Hungarian cinema that films such as Roland Vranik’s The Citizen about immigrant experiences in Hungary or Attila Gigor’s Well, a film about Eastern European hopelessness do not even make the list.
 Here is our top 10 Hungarian films since the foundation of the Hungarian National Film Fund.

 - Liza, the Fox-Fairy (Liza, a rókatündér, 2015)

 One of the earliest heavy hitters of the Film Fund, Liza, the Fox Fairy tells the story of a cursed servant (played by Mónika Balsai, a rising Hungarian actress) in a fictionalized, quirky 60s Budapest; all men who fall in love with Liza suddenly die by the hands of the ghost of a Japanese singer.
 As the synopsis suggests, Károly Ujj Mészáros’s first feature film is a weird merge of Hungarian humour and Japanese folk stories, resulting in a heartfelt comedy with a sweet love story in its centre.
 It also has a cameo by legendary Hungarian actress, Piroska Molnár.
 This film was one of the first signs of the revival of Hungarian cinema.

 - For Some Inexplicable Reason (Van valami furcsa és megmagyarázhatatlan, 2014)